luisecm/cryptoQAchallenge/README.md

-# Bitso QA Engineer Challenge
+# Login application

-This is a code challenge designed to apply to a QA position on Bitso.
+This is a code challenge designed to practice the login process.
 Code was done in NodeJS and using Cypress library to execute automated test cases

 **Requirements**:
 * Node JS